 Repairs Before Paint

-To Get The Best Finish On Painted Furniture
+To Get The Best Smooth Finish On Painted Furniture

-Step #1 Also ways clean and prep first.
-Use a good chalk mineral paint and master the no brush stroke method.
-This can be done using the right products and using the right technique to create a great finish on painted furniture.
-You can learn more about the no brush stroke method for painting furniture by CLICKING HERE.
-No brush strokes ever!
+Step 1: Also ways clean and prep first.
+Use good chalk mineral paint and master the no–brush stroke method.
+This can be done using the right products and using the right technique to create a smooth finish on painted furniture.
+You can learn more about the no brush stroke method for painting furniture by CLICKING HERE or watching the video below.

 Stripping And Staining Finishes + Paint